Soulforged/highlighter/README.md

 "Additional features like a modal popup on highlighting the text, formatting the text etc."

 What is that modal supposed to show?
 What purpose should it serve?
 What text should be formatted and why?
 Since I couldn't come up with valid answers to those questions I didn't implement anything in that regard.

 ## Known issues
 The textarea has been set to not resize, this simplifies the management of highlights otherwise the highlights should have been either removed completely or expanded or shrinked accordingly.

+I couldn't test the application on a Windows box because I lack access to one, so I couldn't test it in IE or Edge.